-5. Delegations are invited to examine the modified text of the proposed Directive, as set out in this document, and to consider these proposals as a compromise package.
-At the next meeting of 26 February 2016, delegations will be therefore invited to express their reservations on the text, insofar as the underlying concern would not allow them to support the compromise package as a basis for a General Approach of the Council.
+7. Delegations are invited to examine the modified text of the proposed Directive, as set out in this document, and to consider these proposals as a compromise package, where the Presidency was seeking to achieve a certain balance between the individual elements of the proposal.
+Discussions at the next meeting on 18 February 2016 will focus on these drafting suggestions, including the relevant recitals.